zampolli75/indigo/_posts/2017-04-09-rstudio-server-installation.md

 {% endhighlight %}

-After correctly setting the CRAN repository we can procedeed to download and install R.
+After correctly setting the CRAN repository we can proceed to download and install R.
-However, before downloading the R installation files we have to add the key used to signed the CRAN archives.
+However, before downloading the R installation files, we have to add the key used to sign the CRAN archives.
 The key serves as a security measure to validate the file source.
-For thorough details on how to add the key you can visit the [CRAN website](https://cran.r-project.org/bin/linux/ubuntu/#secure-apt).
-For more details on the *secure-apt* concept you can look thorugh [this documentation](https://wiki.debian.org/SecureApt).
+For thorough details on how to add the key, you can visit the [CRAN website](https://cran.r-project.org/bin/linux/ubuntu/#secure-apt).
+For more details on the *secure-apt* concept, you can look through [this documentation](https://wiki.debian.org/SecureApt).

 With the following commands we add the server key: